 Funding the response

-Besides governments delivering corona-related public services, an effective crisis management relies on a range of private sector industries (healthcare, food, pharmaceuticals, industrial production, transportation, telecommunications).
+Besides governments delivering corona-related public services, effective crisis management relies on a range of private sector industries (healthcare, food, pharmaceuticals, industrial production, transportation, telecommunications).
 Notably, SMEs may form crucial links in such emergency response supply chains.
-But they are typically first to fall victims from tightening credit conditions in times of distress.
+But they are typically first to fall victims to tightening credit conditions in times of distress.
 Large corporations may have swifter access to public lifelines, such as under ECB’s CSPP, and are often prioritized for bank loans.
 But in the absence of measures, such as the recent EU deal or discretionary fiscal actions geared to help SMEs, they have been historically strapped for options.

 The coronavirus crisis has highlighted that more needs to be done to further diversify external funding of European businesses, and the related risks should be shared across public and private domains.
 A seamless EU financial and capital ecosystem is a crucial shock-absorber in times of hardship, and a vital enabler of businesses in nourishing themselves back to prosperity once the worst subsides.
 European policymakers should pick their battles regarding where progress can be achieved on the CMU agenda that’s politically low-cost, yet practically effective in response to challenges intensified by the coronavirus crisis.
 Seemingly small steps may end up being big, especially when it’s hard to move.